 - Regularly moisturize your feet to keep the skin soft and supple.

-- Regular medical pedicures with your podiatrist
+- Regular medical pedicures with your podiatrist.

 The Importance of Proper Foot Care and Hygiene

 Proper foot care and hygiene are crucial in preventing corns.
 This includes washing your feet daily, drying them thoroughly, and using a moisturizer.
+Avoid walking barefoot as much as possible, as this can expose your feet to unnecessary friction and pressure.